 Think you need the best phone when you head back to class?
 Premium handsets are designed to deliver everything you would want.
 Flagship smartphones are supposed to be the best a company can bring to market.
 It’s not just the specs, but also the design, functionality and user experience that help make them the elite models they’re supposed to be.
 Best screens, best processors, best cameras, and best software.

-But you don’t always have to go the flagship route if you don’t want or need to.
+But you don’t always have to go the flagship route if you don’t need or want to.
 There are great smartphone options, with the features you need and very good cameras, suitable for any budget now that we’re back to school.
 This list is to help give you some context on what’s available and what to keep in mind before you make the call.

 Apple iPhone 14